Eligible Madison County residents may also receive assistance through the MCVLP’s special projects.

 The Foreclosure Prevention Project (FPP) helps to provide critical legal assistance for low to moderate income homeowners who are in danger of losing a personal residence to foreclosure.
 Trained volunteer attorneys are able to provide counsel and advice regarding the foreclosure process, as well as options for homeowners.

-The Veterans Legal Clinic provides the opportunity for pre-screened veterans to discuss a myriad of legal issues with a pro bono attorney.
-At the Clinic, the veteran will receive counsel and advice or limited scope representation , as well as an action plan for seeking further assistance if warranted.
-This free Legal Clinic is open to those currently serving or those who have previously served in the military.
+The Veterans Legal Clinics provide the opportunity for pre-screened veterans to discuss a myriad of legal issues with a pro bono attorney.
+At the Clinics, the veteran will receive counsel and advice or limited scope representation , as well as an action plan for seeking further assistance if warranted.
+These free Legal Clinics are open to those currently serving or those who have previously served in the military.
 This Clinic is in partnership with the Department of Veterans Affairs and hosted locally at the VA Medical Clinic the second Thursday of each month.
+A second Clinic is hosted in partnership with the Disabled American Veterans local Chapter on the fourth Thursday of each month.

 Lawyers in the Library Clinic